oracle-livelabs/database/db-23cfree-fundamentals/query-dv/query-dv.md

 Now that our tables been populated, we will view the data as JSON documents with GET calls and query-by-example (QBE) calls.
 The duality view `team_dv` joins the team table with the driver table, so the insert from the previous lab ensured data was populated on both tables.
 Now you can query the `driver_dv` duality view to see the data in its documents.

+You will also learn how to use the OpenAPI View to create REST calls on your views.
+This provides a clean GUI interface with which you can not only create the REST calls, but run them to test return results.

 Estimated Time: 5 minutes